 Photograph the Great Sand Dunes

-Great Sand Dunes National Park is a very photographic place.
+One of the best things to do in Great Sand Dunes National Park is taking pictures of the sand and dunes.
 The particles of sand moving over the dunes are perfect for the shot.
 Wandering dunes create a fairy-tale landscape.
 The snowy peaks of the mountains provide a beautiful contrast.
 You’ll have the best light for your photos in the morning and late afternoon.

 Try Sand Boarding & Sledding in Great Sand Dunes National Park